Captivating science & art project announced for Cooper Gallery

 Tim Parry, Director at the charity Alzheimer’s Research UK said:

-is an innovative way for Alzheimer’s Research UK to support creative community projects and engage people with research progress.
+“The Inspire Fund is an innovative way for Alzheimer’s Research UK to support creative community projects and engage people with research progress.
 By funding local organisations in different places across the UK, we can reach more people with our work and involve them with the process.
 We’re looking forward to seeing the finished artworks and what is created through the collaboration between artists, scientists and local groups.”